surenjanath/surenjanath/README.md

 Hi, I am from Trinidad and Tobago.
-Recent graduate of Actuarial Science at the University of West Indies, St Augustine.
+Recently graduated with a degree in Actuarial Science at the University of West Indies, St Augustine.
-I am studying to be an actuary with goals of also being a data scientists.
+I am studying to be an actuary with goals of becoming a data scientist.
 Working with data can be quite fun. :smile:
 I really love animals.